bitsyamagu/jnord/README.md

   - For compilation
   -   https://maven.apache.org/
 - JDK8 or later
   - For compilation and execution
+  - We are using Oracle JDK8
 - Bait file
   - If you use SureSelect for DNA capture, use the padded bed file of the version of your capture kit.
 - refGene.txt